zonemaster/zonemaster/docs/specifications/Basic-TP/basic03.md

 ### Inputs

-1. A list of nameserver names taken from the parent domain
+1. A list of name server names taken from the parent domain
 2. and the IP addresses corresponding to those names.

-The addresses should come from glue address records for in-bailiwick nameserver names, and from separate recursive queries for out-of-bailiwick nameserver names.
+The addresses should come from glue address records for in-bailiwick name server names, and from separate recursive queries for out-of-bailiwick name server names.

 ### Ordered description of steps to be taken to execute the test case